 LinkedIn: You've probably used the site to post an online work profile, connect with other professionals, tap into discussion groups or follow companies where you might want to work.
 Recent improvements have made scoring key connections even easier.
 Among the features to consider are the How You're Connected Tool, which helps you find who in your network knows someone you would like to connect with right now.

 When you view a profile of someone with whom you aren't connected, a list of mutual connections pops up on your screen.
 You can then reach out to those mutual connections to help you meet the new contact or to find out more information about that person.

-Indeed.com You can sort job postings by criteria such as geography, industry, experience or salary.
-Indeed (which also powers AARP's job board search) lets you track job listings, including company career pages and job boards, and newspaper classifieds.
-You can post your résumé after creating an account.
-And you can read reviews by current and former employees rating work-life balance, compensation and benefits, and job culture.
+Indeed.com: You can sort job postings by criteria such as geography, industry, experience or salary.
+You can also post your résumé after creating an account and read reviews by current and former employees rating work-life balance, compensation and benefits, and job culture.

-Indeed's Find Trends button on the top of the page analyzes its millions of job postings to show which industries are hiring, job titles, top locations and top keyword searches.
+Indeed's Job Trends button (indeed.com/jobtrends) analyzes its millions of job postings to show which industries are hiring, job titles, top locations and top keyword searches.
 You can click to exact job postings, sort by salary and get new jobs sent to you by email from that search.

 Additional websites to consider visiting:

 - O*NET OnLine (onetonline.org) is the Occupational Information Network, sponsored by U.S. Department of Labor.
 It includes multiple search tools, summary and detailed occupational reports, occupational outlook information, and direct links to job postings, apprenticeship programs and salary information.

 - Mynextmove.org is part of O*Net and is geared toward those who are new to using web tools.
 The site offers an online interest inventory and includes a list of occupations that match the user's interest profile.